Apple unveils iPadOS 17 with interactive widgets, lock screen customization, more

 The Health app coming to iPadOS for the first time, synced with data from your iPhone and Apple Watch, to show you your fitness and wellness data on the larger iPad display.
 You can view your activity rings, heart rate, sleep patterns, and more on the Health app dashboard.

+iPadOS 17 developer beta is available to Apple Developer Program members here starting today, and a public beta will be available to iPadOS users next month at beta.apple.com.

 iPadOS 17 is expected to be released later this fall, along with iOS 17.
 Apple will likely reveal more details and features of the new software in the coming months.
+Learn more about the new OS here.

 For all of our WWDC 2023 content, follow this link.